chris-j-akers/OneDriveCLI/README.md

 `odc put <local_path> [remote_path]`

-Upload a file to your local host.
-By default will upload to the current OneDrive directory.
+Upload a file from your local host.
+If no remote path is specified, will upload to the current OneDrive directory.

 ```
 ➜ odc put ./RE4B-EN-October-2023.pdf ./books